Corporate publishing services

 Questions about publishing an article with Taylor & Francis?
 Below, we've compiled resources to help corporate researchers and publication planners at every stage of the process, from submission to peer review, production, and promotion.

 Have another question or want more information?
-Ask our expert editorial team.
+Fill out this form.

 This guide from Author Services is a great place to start, with tips for assessing journal metrics, audience, open access policies, and more.